COREayan/Java-Masterclass/Section_21_Java_Concurrency_and_Multithreading/one/README.md

 **When NOT to use volatile**
 - When a variable is only used by a single thread.
 - When a variable is used to store a large amount of data.

+**Producer Consumer Application**
+- This kind of application has a class that produces data, so the Producer.
+- It also has a class that reads the data, or consumes it in some way, this is the Consumer.

+**Deadlock**
+- Thread A is our Consumer.
+- It can usually get in, to run the read method, because the hasMessage flag is usually true.
+- If the flag is false, it will execute it's while loop.
+- It's waiting on that hasMessage flag to change value, to exit the loop.
+- That flag is never going to change its value.
+- Thread A has acquired a lock on the shared resourse, in this case the Message Repository, and Thread B can't get that lock.
+- Because Thread B is blocked, it can't change the flag, that would set the condition to let Thread A exit it's while loop, and release the lock.
+- The threads are stuck, one spinning indefinitely, the other blocked from doing anything.
+- This is a classic deadlock situation.

+**The Object class's wait, notify and notifyAll methods**
+- The wait, notify, and notifyAll methods, are used to manage some monitor lock situations, to prevent threads from blocking indefinitely.
+- Because these methods are on Object, any instance of any class, can execute these methods, from within a synchronized method or statement.

+**The Purpose of a Lock**
+- The purpose of a lock is to control access to a shared resource by multiple threads.

+**Limitations of the Monitor Lock**
+- The monitor lock is pretty easy to use, but it does have limitations.
+    1. There's no way to test if the intrinsic lock has already been acquired.
+  2. There's no way to interrupt a blocked thread.
+  3. There's not an easy way to debug, or examine the intrinsic lock.
+  4. The intrinsic lock is an exclusive lock.

+**java.util.concurrent.locks package**
+- JDK5 gave us the java.util.concurrent package.
+- This provided developers with some additional solutions, to prevent problems in a multi-threaded environment.
+- The Lock Interface, and some of the provided implementations, can give us a bit more control, and flexibility over locking, and when and how to block threads.

+**Lock Hold Count**
+- The hold count of a lock counts the number of times that a single thread, the owner of the lock, has acquired the lock.
+  - When a thread acquires a lock for the first time, the lock's hold count is set to one.
+  - If a lock is re-entrant, and a thread, reacquires the same lock, the lock's hold count will get incremented.
+  - When a thread releases a lock, the lock's hold count is decremented.
+  - A lock is only released when it's hold count becomes zero.
+  - Because of this, it's really important to include a call to the unlock method in a finally clause, of any code that will acquire a lock, even if it's re-entrant.

+**Review of the Advantages of using Lock implementations**
+- **Explicit Control** over when to acquire and release locks, making it easier to avoid deadlocks, and manage other concurrency challenges.
+- **Timeouts** allow you to attempt to acquire a lock without blocking indefinitely.
+- Along with timeouts, **Interruptible Locking** lets you handle interruptions during acquisition more gracefully.
+- **Improved Debugging** methods let you query the number of waiting threads, and check if a thread holds a lock.
+-